And we'll always remember those delicious xiao long bao dumplings! Were they worth driving halfway across Shanghai? Absolutely!!!

 The other key landmark on the Pudong side is Jinmao Tower, a skyscraper built to resemble a modern pagoda.
 It dwarfs all other buildings around it.

-the best of the best.
+Our second day in Shanghai begins with a visit to the Shanghai Museum.
+Individually lit cases in the center of each room showcase the best of the best.
 Many of the Chinese bronzes, which are considered the highlight of the museum, date back over 4,000 years!

-and radio tower that has become a key Shanghai landmark
+The Oriental Pearl Tower is an enormous spaceship-like TV and radio tower that has become a key Shanghai landmark

 Next up is famous Nanjing Road -- and you can tell it's a happening place by the sheer number of bikes locked up nearby